jagerber48/sciform/docs/source/options.rst

 We see that in the ASCII formatting mode parentheses are included around the value/uncertainty, but they are excluded in the SI prefix mode.
 This is consistent with the BIPM examples.

-Note that the BIPM guide does not show any examples where the digits of the uncertainty span either a separation or decimal separator.
-This means there is no official guidance about

-* Should ``18.4 ± 2.1`` be formatted as ``18.4(2.1)`` or ``18.4(21)``.
-* Should ``18.456 4 ± 0.002 1`` be formatted as ``18.456 4(2 1)`` or
-  ``18.456 4(21)``.

-:mod:`sciform` formats the trimmed parentheses uncertainty mode by never removing the decimal separator unless it is to the left of the most significant digit of the uncertainty but to always remove all upper and lower separator characters.
-By contrast, the `siunitx <https://ctan.org/pkg/siunitx?lang=en>`_ LaTeX package always removes all separators characters, including the decimal.

 Match Value/Uncertainty Width
 -----------------------------